monkybrain/swish-payment/README.md

 Get payment data by ID.

-Takes Swish payment ID and resolves payment data if successful.
+Takes Swish payment ID as argument and resolves with payment data if successful.

 _Example_
 ```